Suor/funcy/docs/colls.rst

         walk_keys(str.upper, {'a': 1, 'b': 2}) # {'A': 1, 'B': 2}
         walk_keys(int, json.loads(some_dict))  # restore key type lost in translation

-    Important to note that it preserves collection type whenever this is simple :class:`py:dict`, :class:`~py:collections.defaultdict`, :class:`~py:collections.OrderedDict` or any other mapping class or a collection of pairs.
+    Important to note that it preserves collection type whenever this is simple :class:`py3:dict`, :class:`~py3:collections.defaultdict`, :class:`~py3:collections.OrderedDict` or any other mapping class or a collection of pairs.

 .. function:: walk_values(f, coll)